rob-myers/rob-myers.github.io/README.md

 - index + about + demo pages
 - cleanup nav.worker; now intend to replace by level.worker
 - replace listenTo{Worker,Parent}Until by await{Worker,Parent}
+- level.worker has persisted state and level component talks to it

 ## Bash example